lucabello/owasp-logger/README.md

 ##### OpenTelemetry format

-If the application is already using the OTel format for logs, `OWASPLogger` will make sure the OWASP information is in the correct place.
+If the application is already using the OpenTelemetry format for logs, `OWASPLogger` will make sure the OWASP information is in the correct place.
 Assuming you have a dedicated file for these JSON logs, you can use the `filelog` receiver to parse them:

 ```yaml
 receivers: